2014–15 Maryland Terrapins women's basketball team

 The 2014–15 Maryland Terrapins women's basketball team represented the University of Maryland, College Park in 2014–15 NCAA Division I women's basketball season.
-They are led by thirteenth year head coach Brenda Frese and played their home games at the Xfinity Center.
-They were first year members of the Big Ten Conference after 38 seasons playing in the Atlantic Coast Conference.
-The 2014-15 Lady Terrapins won the 2014-15 Big Ten regular season Championship and the 2015 Big Ten Conference women's basketball tournament in their first year as a member of the Big Ten.
+They were led by thirteenth-year head coach Brenda Frese and played their home games at the Xfinity Center.
+They were first-year members of the Big Ten Conference after 38 seasons playing in the Atlantic Coast Conference.
+The 2014–15 Lady Terrapins won the 2014–15 Big Ten regular season Championship and the 2015 Big Ten Conference women's basketball tournament in their first year as a member of the Big Ten.
 They were the third women's basketball program in the Big Ten to go undefeated in the conference.
-The 1984-85 Ohio State Buckeyes and the 1998-99 Purdue Boilermakers were the only other women's programs in the Big Ten to accomplish that feat.
-They received an automatic to the NCAA women's basketball tournament where they advanced to the final four, losing to the national champions Connecticut.
+The 1984–85 Ohio State Buckeyes and the 1998–99 Purdue Boilermakers were the only other women's programs in the Big Ten to accomplish that feat.
+They received an automatic bid to the NCAA women's basketball tournament, where they advanced to the final four, losing to the national champions Connecticut.

 Previous season

-The Maryland Terrapins women's basketball finished the 2013-14 season with an overall record of 28–7, with a record of 12–4 in the ACC regular season for a tie for a 2nd-place finish.
+The Maryland Terrapins women's basketball finished the 2013–14 season with an overall record of 28–7, with a record of 12–4 in the ACC regular season, for a tie for a second-place finish.
 In the 2014 ACC tournament, the Terrapins lost in the quarterfinals to North Carolina.
-They were invited to the 2014 NCAA Division I women's basketball tournament, where they defeated Army, Texas, Tennessee and Louisville to make it to the final four where they were defeated by Notre Dame.
+They were invited to the 2014 NCAA Division I women's basketball tournament, where they defeated Army, Texas, Tennessee and Louisville to make it to the final four, where they were defeated by Notre Dame.